×

 When we asked people what advice they would give someone preparing to move to Turkey, they said:

 "1.
 Expats should research the cost of living in the area they plan to retire in, as prices can vary significantly from one region to another.
 2. It is important to understand the local language, as English is not widely spoken in many parts of Turkey.
 3. Expats should familiarize themselves with the local culture and customs, as well as the laws and regulations that apply to foreigners living in Turkey.
 4. Expats should also consider the availability of healthcare services in the area they plan to retire in, as well as the quality of the healthcare system.
 5. Expats should also research the availability of banking services and other financial services in the area they plan to retire in.
 6. Expats should also consider the availability of transportation options, as well as the cost of living in the area they plan to retire in.
 7. Expats should also research the availability of recreational activities and entertainment options in the area they plan to retire in.
-8. Expats should also consider the availability of housing options in the area they plan to retire in, as well as the cost of renting or buying a property," said one expat in Turkey.
+8. Expats should also consider the availability of housing options in the area they plan to retire in, as well as the cost of renting or buying a property," wrote one member in Turkey.

 "I would say, come to Antalya!
 It is a great city full of places to visit in the sorroundins.
 People are very warm and open.
 Life is easy in Antalya, the streets are safe, the weather is great and there are many activities to do.
 But not all is good, of course.
 You have to get used to the Turkish way of living.
 The "problem yok" (no problem) philosophy, where everything is ok, never seeing problems, is sometimes comforting and sometimes frustrating.
 Things are slower than in Europe or USA.
 You will need patience and adaptation to their culture and way of living.
-All in all, Antalya is a great place to live," said one expat who made the move to Antalya.
+All in all, Antalya is a great place to live," remarked one expat who made the move to Antalya.

-Answer Question & View More Answers
+View More Answers

 How do I meet people in Turkey?